 But Bigelow Aerospace is not the only one with their eyes set on the ISS.
 The Russian space agency (ROSCOSMOS) is developing a five-star luxury orbital module.
 This luxury orbital suite would be attached to the ISS and be used solely for space tourism.
 Six tourists a year could benefit from its mesmerizing view, Wi-Fi, and gym amenities.
-The first module is planned to be launched in 2021.

 Making the ISS a tourist destination is not cheap.
 Only those with a $40 million travel budget will be able to spend a week in these ISS hotel rooms.

 2. Hop in an “affordable” 10-minute flight into low Earth orbit.